-The fair values of rental deposits, loans to an associate, the non-current portions of financial liabilities included in other payables and accruals, finance lease payables and amounts due to non-controlling shareholders of subsidiaries have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities.
+The fair values of rental deposits, the non-current-portions of financial liabilities included in other payables and accruals, interest-bearing bank borrowings, finance lease payables and amounts due to non-controlling shareholders of subsidiaries have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities.
+In the opinion of the directors, their carrying amounts are not significantly different from their respective fair values.